Spectral Exponential Sums on Hyperbolic Surfaces: Introduction

 We recall that the Selberg zeta function is built out of prime geodesics as follows:

-the outer product ranging over all primitive hyperbolic classes in $\Gamma$.
-Given the analogue of the Riemann hypothesis for the Selberg zeta functions for congruence surfaces (apart from a finite number of exceptional zeros), one may expect the approximation $\Psi_{\Gamma}(X) \approx X$ with the error term $O(X^{1/2+\epsilon})$.
-This remains a longstanding open problem owing to the abundance of the eigenvalues.
+where the outer product runs over all primitive hyperbolic classes.
+Given the analogue of the Riemann~hypothesis for the Selberg zeta functions of congruence subgroups (apart from a finite number of exceptional zeroes), we should conjecture that $\Psi_{\Gamma}(X) = X+O(X^{1/2+\epsilon})$.
+This remains an impenetrable open problem.
+For convenience, we define $\eta$ to be such that the following formula holds:

+In broad strokes, the optimal value of $\eta$ so far established marks the level of current technology.

-When $\Gamma$ is arithmetic, an improvement over the 3/4-barrier could be deduced by appealing to the Kuznetsov trace formula in place of the Selberg trace formula.
-The first landmark result is due to Iwaniec~\cite{Iwaniec1984}, who showed for $\Gamma = PSL_{2}(\Z)$ that
+If $\Gamma$ is arithmetic, an improvement over the 3/4-barrier can be deduced by appealing to the Kuznetsov~formula.
+A general rule of thumb is that using the Selberg trace formula leads to cleaner formul{\ae} than using the Kuznetsov formula --- for estimations the latter is known to be more beneficial nonetheless.
+In retrospect, the first landmark triumph to go beyond the 3/4-barrier was due to Iwaniec~\cite{Iwaniec1984}, who showed for $\Gamma = \PSL_{2}(\Z)$ that